QuentinRa/blog.quentinra.dev/operating-systems/windows/developers/index.md

 You can start it as you would with any programs.

 💡 You can also download them from the Microsoft Store.
+Doing so will enable auto-updates for you.

 ❌ WSL don't natively support graphical apps and some commands.